An Overview of Soybean Seedling Diseases

 Diagnosing Seedling Blights

-Seedling diseases are difficult to correctly diagnose in the field, and are easily mistook for other problems (such as herbicide or environmental damage).
+Seedling diseases are difficult to correctly diagnose in the field and are easily mistaken for other problems (such as herbicide injury or environmental damage).
 In addition, seedlings may be affected by more than one seedling disease in a field at the same time.

 Conditions With Similar Symptoms